A regularity result for shortest generalized billiard trajectories in convex bodies in $\mathbb{R}^n$: Constructing closed billiard trajectories

 for every $j \in \{1,\ldots ,m\}$.
 Therefore, if any of the vectors $n_1,\ldots, n_m$ is known, the remaining ones can be calculated easily.
-In the following we choose to search for $n_1$.
+For what follows, we choose to search for $n_1$.
 This search can be carried out by a second-order cone program (SOCP).
-An SOCP is a convex optimization problem, where one is looking for an element of the second-order cone $\mathcal{L}^{n+1} = \{(x,t) \in \mathbb{R}^{n}\times \mathbb{R} \colon ||x|| \leq t\}$ such that some linear constraints are fulfilled and a linear objective function is optimized.
+An SOCP is a convex optimization problem, where one is looking for an element of the second-order cone \beqq \mathcal{L}^{n+1} = \{(x,t) \in \mathbb{R}^{n}\times \mathbb{R} \colon ||x|| \leq t\}\eeqq such that some linear constraints are satisfied and a linear objective function is optimized.
 An SOCP in standard form looks like this:

 where $c,a_i \in \mathbb{R}^n$, $s, r_i, b_i\in \mathbb{R}$ and $I$ is some index set.
 It is well known that SOCPs can be solved efficiently (see \cite{BenTalNemirovski2001}).